FAUGroup22/Group-Project-App/README.md

 * The user can see live auctions
 * The user can click a specific auction and make bid
 * The user can post items for auction
+* The user can see what items they have won
+* The user can pay for items through an api
+* The user can edit items

 **Optional Nice-to-have Stories**